Broccoliux/dragonfly/journal.md

  but this is not avalible and after taking with AI and getting pissed nnow i am gonna do it myself

 means gonna make it my slef and new sybol for ME6231A33PG

+now i have to make the symbol but idk how to make it, i will be my first time